 Dr. Paulette Dillard

 Dr. Paulette Dillard, the 18th President of Shaw University, has a rich teaching history having taught biology for over 20 years at various institutions.
-Prior to her appointment as Shaw’s interim President, she served as Vice President for Academic Affairs.
+Prior to her appointment as Shaw’s interim president, she served as its vice president for academic affairs.

-During her tenure at Shaw University, Dr. Dillard served as the Dean of the College of Arts and Sciences, Department Chair for Natural Sciences and Mathematics, and as an Associate Professor of Biology.
-She also has served as Coordinator of undergraduate research infrastructure, and Co-Director of the academic enrichment programs for the National Institutes of Health funded National Institute on Minority Health and Health Disparities (NIMHD) Research Infrastructure in Minority Institutions (RIMI) project.
+During her tenure at Shaw University, Dr. Dillard served as the dean of the College of Arts and Sciences, department chair for natural sciences and mathematics, and as an associate professor of biology.
+She also has served as coordinator of undergraduate research infrastructure, and co-director of the academic enrichment programs for the National Institutes of Health funded National Institute on Minority Health and Health Disparities Research Infrastructure in Minority Institutions project.

 Dr. Dillard serves on the boards for the Carolina Small Business Development Fund and the Dorothea Dix Conservancy.
 She has been involved with the Innovation and Entrepreneurship Center and the LaunchRALEIGH initiatives since inception.
 Throughout her career, Dr. Dillard has served on the boards of a number of professional and community organizations.

-Dr. Dillard grew up in Mount Airy, North Carolina.
-She earned a Bachelor of Science degree in biology at Barber Scotia College in Concord, North Carolina and received a Master of Science degree in biology from Tennessee State University.
-She went on to earn an MBA from the Jack Massey School of Business at Belmont University and a Ph.D. in Biological Sciences from Clark Atlanta University (CAU), Atlanta, Georgia.
+Dr. Dillard grew up in Mount Airy, NC.
+She earned a bachelor of science degree in biology at Barber Scotia College in Concord, NC, and received a master of science degree in biology from Tennessee State University.
+She went on to earn an MBA from the Jack Massey School of Business at Belmont University and a Ph.D. in biological sciences from Clark Atlanta University (CAU), Atlanta, GA.
 Dr. Dillard completed postdoctoral training at the Center for Cancer Research and Therapeutic Development at CAU.
-She was married to the late Reverend Moses C. Dillard, Jr. a renowned musician and social activist.
-She is a member of First Baptist Church, Wilmington Street in Raleigh, North Carolina.
+She was married to the late Rev. Moses C. Dillard Jr., a renowned musician and social activist.
+She is a member of First Baptist Church, Wilmington Street in Raleigh, NC.